teezzan/vender/README.md

 - [x] Sign up as a Buyer or Seller.
 - [x] Ability to Deposit Coins for purchase.
 - [x] Ability to "Upload" and Restock products.
-- [x] Store PDF for up to two days in the cloud.

 ## Built With